 5. Majoring in Finance

-Finance and accounting are considered the most math-heavy of the business majors, but finance majors need to be good communicators as well.
+Finance and accounting are considered the most math-heavy of business degree programs.
+In terms of soft skills, if you’re studying finance or accounting, you’ll need to be a good communicator as well.
 Finance professionals budget, invest, and manage money for people and businesses.
 Finance students tend to be well-organized, detail-oriented people who are good at forecasting and like to work with money.

 Finance classes: Expect to take a lot of math and economics courses as a finance major.
 You can also expect to take business ethics, accounting, and management core classes if you are studying finance.
 You may be required to take some liberal arts classes, such as communications.